LUMASERV/jobrunr/README.md

+---

+## !!!
+PLEASE READ BEFORE USAGE !!!
+This is an unofficial and unsupported fork of JobRunr.
+Please use it at your own risk but don't open any issue's on the original project when using this fork!
+Feel free to open an issue on this project instead or consider trying the official version if you experience any issues.

+---

 ## Overview
 This is just a fork of the popular JobRunr library,adding smaller features and bugfixes.
 See the original [GitHub Page](https://github.com/jobrunr/jobrunr) and [website](https://www.jobrunr.io) for more information on how to use the library and consider supporting the original project if you like it.